pranaleejadhav/BeaconsApp01/README.md

 ## API

 API that enables fetching of discounted items in a specific region.
-All the items are stored in Database, i have Mongo DB Atlas for storing the items as it is a cloud database and easy to integrate when the API is deployed in AWS.
-I have used Amazon S3 to store items photos.
+All the items are stored in Database, we have Mongo DB Atlas for storing the items as it is a cloud database and easy to integrate when the API is deployed in AWS. we have used Amazon S3 to store items photos.

 ## Requirement ##